aspose-total-cloud/Aspose.Total-Products/total/php/conversion/pdf-to-xlt/_index.md

----title: Convert PDF to XLT via PHP SDK in Clouddescription: Cloud APIs & SDKs to Convert PDF to XLT.
+---title: Convert Word to XLT, PDF to XLT FREE Converter or PHP SDKdescription: Free Conversion of PDF to XLT by using PHP Cloud APIs & SDKs.
 Also Create, Edit & Render Microsoft Word & OpenOffice documents in the Cloud.---